Sander-Brilman/php-website-template/readme.md

 ## **Setup guide > Other optional settings**

-A list of optional settings you can change outside the `config.php` file.
+A list of optional settings you can change to improve SEO.

 - **favicon.ico:** Replace this with your own website logo
 - **robots.txt:** make sure that you configure your robots.txt when the website is finished.
 (Set to allow all by default)